wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.2.2 =
+- (14 Oct 2011) Fixed incorrect PHP function call example in FAQ, fixed incorrect "Show Username" type in FAQ, fixed incorrect boolean values in FAQ, removed silly copyright statement in comments, added link to FAQ within Plugins description to aid use of shortcode, fixed (intermittent) bad check of boolean for displaying avatars and function call and added limit to the maximum days of tweets to be output (NOTE: if upgrading and already using PHP function call please add the max_days parameter after limit
+- parameter 5)

 = 1.2.1 =
 - (07 Aug 2011) Added donation links and expandable menus within the widget settings